 Statistics such as these point to a troubling fact: The U.S. is in the midst of a civics crisis, and the implications for our society are enormous.

 From rising polarization and low voter turnout to decreasing levels of social trust and the gradual breakdown of civil discourse, the consequences of civic illiteracy threaten not only the American political system but the economy as well.
 That’s why, last week, the U.S. Chamber of Commerce Foundation launched Civics Forward, a national campaign that brings together leaders in business, education, and government to discuss how we can prepare the next generation of responsible citizens.

 To help businesses lead in reimagining our country’s civics education, the Foundation invited experts to offer their ideas for a richer, more interactive school curriculum and innovative ways for Americans to sharpen their civic knowledge long after graduation.
-And in the coming days, we will be publishing the definitive business case for civics in partnership with the Harvard Business Review.
+And in the coming days, we have published the definitive business case for civics in partnership with the Harvard Business Review.